mcmanyika/QrRate/apps/web/STRIPE_SETUP.md

 # Stripe Integration Setup

-This guide will help you set up Stripe payment processing for the QrRate pricing page.
+This guide will help you set up Stripe payment processing for the FeedbackQR pricing page.

 ## Prerequisites